Go (golang)

 - Verbose Error Handling: Go has a unique error-handling system that requires explicit error checks after each operation, which can lead to verbose code.
 While this makes the language more predictable and explicit, it can increase the boilerplate and reduce readability for developers who are not familiar with Go's design philosophy.

-- Relatively Simple Object-Oriented Concepts: Go does not support traditional object-oriented concepts like inheritance.
-While Go does provide structs and interfaces, it lacks features such as class-based inheritance and polymorphism, which might be necessary for developers accustomed to object-oriented programming paradigms in languages like Java or Python.
+- Limited Object-Oriented Features: Go does not support traditional object-oriented concepts like class-based inheritance.
+While Go does provide structs and interfaces — and supports polymorphism through those interfaces — it lacks the class hierarchies and subtype-based inheritance that developers accustomed to languages like Java or Python may expect.

 Need Help Building Go Software?